basho/riak_ensemble/doc/Readme.md

 ## Overwrite path

 This path is very simple because it does not matter what the latest version of a value is.
-On receiving an `{overwrite, Key, Value}}` message, the leader executes the overwrite FSM function in a worker (1).
+On receiving an `{overwrite, Key, Value}` message, the leader executes the overwrite FSM function in a worker (1).
 A new value with the current epoch and next sequence number is then written to a quorum of peers (2).

 1. [riak_ensemble_peer:do_overwrite_fsm/5][]
 2. [riak_ensemble_peer:put_obj/3][]